 How to Avoid This Mistake

-To summarize how to avoid everything mentioned in Mistake #3… simply choose the cheapest package for the shortest time-frame, i.e. choose the Basic package and a 1-year hosting term, skip almost ALL of the hosting extras/up-charges (unless you’re working with a developer who suggests certain extras that you definitely need).
+To summarize how to avoid everything mentioned in Mistake #3… simply choose the cheapest package for the shortest time-frame, i.e. choose the Basic or Mid package and a 1-year hosting term, skip almost ALL of the hosting extras/up-charges (unless you’re working with a professional who suggests certain extras that you definitely need).
 In other words, don’t buy anything unless you’re 100% sure it’s an immediate need.
 You can always add any of the skipped upgrades at a later time.

-- backups that don’t suck (aaaaaaand don’t cost extra for their non-suckageness)
+- Backups that don’t suck (aaaaaaand don’t cost extra for their non-suckageness)

-- site migrations (from a previous host) included
+- Site migrations (from a previous host) included